Computer Technology

 Must take the following in this Section:

-Course ID: 5175
+Course ID: 5598

 |

-This course offers the students an opportunity to delve into ethics from a multitude of approaches.
-Each and every day an individual’s ethics are challenged, and this course will do its best to provide you with a foundation on which the student can develop their own set of ethics.
-The course will cover the various ethical frameworks, review ethical challenges one is bound to encounter in their daily life, and look back at historical situations that have been studied extensively so that one can see how other individuals have reacted in their own situations.
+This course offers students a chance to delve into ethics from many approaches.
+Every day, an individual’s ethics may be challenged, and this course will do its best to provide a foundation on which students can develop a personal set of ethics.
+The course covers various ethical frameworks, reviews the ethical challenges individuals are likely to encounter in their daily or professional lives, and explores solutions based on ethical principles.

 Select 1 course(s) from the following: